lorebooks-wiki/squad-collaborative-notes/crew-notes/blog/status-updates-2023-07.md

 > **WARNING: PUBLIC DRAFT!** Please see [the legal disclaimer at the repo's README](/README.md#legal-disclaimer) for details about upcoming updates.

-Inspired by [Project Segfault](https://blog.projectsegfau.lt/tag/state-of-project-segfault/), some of the sourcehut maintainers, and [even our current BDFL and lead maintainer themselves](https://ajhalili2006.substack.com/archive?sort=search&search=status%20update), we'll start writing these monthly (or quarterly if school go backs in September for ~ajhalili2006) status updates
+Inspired by [Project Segfault](https://blog.projectsegfau.lt/tag/state-of-project-segfault/), [some](https://drewdevault.com/) [sourcehut](https://bitfehler.srht.site/) [maintainers](https://emersion.fr/), and [even our current BDFL and lead maintainer themselves](https://ajhalili2006.substack.com/archive?sort=search&search=status%20update), we'll start writing these monthly (or quarterly if school go backs in September for ~ajhalili2006) status updates.

+To get things started,

 ## The Squad Wiki, now in Markdown